toraidl/hyperos_port/README_en-US.md

 - HyperOS Porting Project for Android 13 devices "Onekey" script

 ## Tested devices and portroms
-- Xiaomi 10 (V14.0.4.0.TJBCNXM)
+- Tested Devices: Xiaomi 10/Pro/Ultra(umi/cmi/cas) (with latest stock MIUI14 ROM)
-- Port from Xiaomi Mi 14Pro Android 14 OS1.0.09.0.UNBCNXM - OS1.0.20.0.UNBCNXM OTA zip
+- Tested Ports: Xiaomi Mi 13/13Pro/14/14Pro K70Pro Stable and Dev stock flashable zip

 ## Working
 - Face unlock
 - Fringerprint
 - Camera(from leaked mi10s A13 based hyperos)
 - Automatic Brightness
+- NFC
 - etc

 ## BUG
-- NFC（not writable）

 - When unlocking device, the screen may flicker , Enabling "Disable HW overlays" in Developer options may help.

 ## Description
-- All the above testing is based on Xiaomi 10 official version (V14.0.4.0.TJBCNXM). for V-AB devices, tester needed.
+- All the above testing is based on Xiaomi 10/10Pro/10 Ultra official MIUI 14 version. for V-AB devices, tester needed.

 ## How to use
 - On WSL、ubuntu、deepin and other Linux